umhau/umhau.github.io/about.md

 ### Philosophy

-> A program is generally exponentially complicated by the number of notions that it invents for itself.
+"A program is generally exponentially complicated by the number of notions that it invents for itself.
 To reduce this complication to a minimum, you have to make the number of notions zero or one, which are two numbers that can be raised to any power without disturbing this concept.
-Since you cannot achieve much with zero notions, it is my belief that you should base systems on a single notion.

-- Ken Thompson
+Since you cannot achieve much with zero notions, it is my belief that you should base systems on a single notion." - Ken Thompson

 ### How to use this site